uwdata/boba/tutorial/fertility.md

     }
   }
 ```

-Using for-loops have multiple issues, for instance the nested structure looks
-bloated (what if we have 20 decision points and thus 20 nested levels?).
+The nested structure looks quite clumsy -- what if we have 10 decision points
+and thus 10 nested levels?
+With boba, we hope the users could focus on the
+decisions and the options, and let boba handle the rest.

-But a more important issue is the inability to express
+Another issue with these for-loops is the inability to express
 conditional branches where a downstream decision depends on an upstream one.
 Steegen et al. explained a conditional branch in the paper: